rodekruis/espocrm-training/docs/protection/page1.md

-This section covers the main points of data protection: GDPR compliance, responsible data storing processing and sharing, EspoCRM version control and best practices for protecting your data.
+**This section covers the main points of data protection: GDPR compliance, responsible data storing processing and sharing, EspoCRM version control and best practices for protecting your data**.

-How is the data protected?
+#GDPR Compliance

   **Both the NLRC and EspoCRM adhere to the European General Data Protection Regulation (GDPR)**.
 In case National Society maintains its own EspoCRM instance, NS is a data processor.
 Read more information about [data processor](https://www.gdpreu.org/the-regulation/key-concepts/data-controllers-and-processors/).